rehypejs/rehype-minify/packages/rehype-remove-meta-http-equiv/readme.md

 Remove `meta[http-equiv=content-language]` and
 `meta[http-equiv=content-type]` elements for shorter output.

-Note: The missing white-space in the output is due to [inikulin/parse5#150](https://github.com/inikulin/parse5/issues/150).
+Note: The missing whitespace in the output is due to [inikulin/parse5#150](https://github.com/inikulin/parse5/issues/150).

 ## Install